rhasselbaum/scrappy-ddns/README.md

 ```
 https://scrappy.example.com/NRmP324IsdSo2xidk69imtR2
 ```
-When the service gets a request with a valid token, it compares the source IP address to the last known address for the same token.
+When the service gets a request with a valid token, it compares the IP address of the client to the last known address for the same token.
 If there is a change, it sends an alert.

 Alternatively, the public IP address can be given as a URL parameter:
 ```
 https://scrappy.example.com/NRmP324IsdSo2xidk69imtR2?ip_address=1.2.3.4
 ```
-This is necessary if the source IP address of the HTTP request is not the same as the public IP such as when Scrappy is installed behind the firewall.
+This is necessary if the client's public IP address can't be determined from the HTTP request's source IP address or `X-Forwarded-For` header such as when the client and server both reside on the same private network.
 Naturally, this requires the client to [know](http://tecadmin.net/5-commands-to-get-public-ip-using-linux-terminal/) its public IP address. :-)

+The server returns a `200` response and the word `OK` in the response body if there were no errors.
+A `404` response indicates an unknown token and a `500` response indicates some form of server error such as a failed request to the Pushover service.
+There is no automatic retry for failed Pushover requests, but many DDNS clients will interpret the `500 `status code as a signal to try again later.

 # Getting started
 Before you begin, download the [Pushover](https://pushover.net) app and register on their web site to obtain a user key and an [application key](https://pushover.net/apps/clone/Scrappy_DDNS) for your copy of Scrappy DDNS.
 The service has a free trial period and no recurring fees after purchase of an app license.